Log in with user name:

 Before entering this UNESCO World Heritage Site, see the extensive photographic display of the ruins at the time of discovery and post-restoration.
 Then, begin at the Tschudi complex, the Plaza Principal, a monstrous square where ceremonies and festivals were held.
 The throne of the king is thought

 to have been in front where the ramp is found.
 The reconstructed walls have depictions of sea otters at their base.
 From here, head deep into the ruins toward the royal palace and tomb of Señor Chimú.
 The main corridor is marked by fishnet representations, marking the importance of the sea to these ancient people.
 You will also find renderings of pelicans, which served as ancient road signs, their beaks pointing to important sections of the city.
 Just before you arrive at the Recinto Funerario, the funeral chamber of Señor Chimú, you pass a small natural reservoir called a huachaque.
 Forty-four secondary chambers surround the funeral chamber where the king Señor Chimú was buried.
 In his day it was understood that when you pass to the netherworld you can bring all your worldly necessities with you, and the king was buried with several live concubines and officials and a slew of personal effects, most of which have been looted.
 Although wind and rain have damaged the city, its size—20 square km (8 square miles)—still impresses.

 Ctra.
-Huanchaco, 5 km (3 miles) northwest of Trujillo, Trujillo, Peru
+Huanchaco, 5 km (3 miles) northwest of Trujillo, Trujillo, La Libertad, Peru